Updated January 2020

 The Tax Cuts and Jobs Act of 2017 (TCJA) created several new nonconforming provisions in Minnesota’s tax code.
-The 2019 tax bill made some conforming changes.
+The tax bill passed in 2019 made some conforming changes but legislators and the governor didn't allocate funds for full conformity.

 Minnesota’s tax code is closer to conformity, but many differences still exist.
-The MNCPA will continue to help legislators and Gov. Walz understand the importance of additional simplicity.
+The MNCPA continues to help legislators and Gov. Walz understand the importance of reducing complexity and the cost of compliance.